The Library does not accept donations. For more information including details on a few exceptions see our Collection Development Strategy.

 Does the Library collection include fiction?

-The Library holds a large collection of literature in English and other languages.
-This includes novels or fiction, novellas and short stories.
+The Library holds a collection of literature in English and other languages.
+This includes novels, novellas, a few picture books and short stories.
 The collection includes winners of the Man Booker Prize for Fiction.